If you go through avocados as fast as we do, it’s worth knowing how to grow your own avocado plant or tree.

 Now place the jar and pit in a bright, sunny spot and watch it grow.
 In about 4 – 5 weeks, you’ll see long, white roots out of the bottom and into the water.
 The top will split and grow a single, long sprout with 2 green leaves.

 1. Wait until the avocado has gone really, really ripe to open it.
-If you can bear it, let it go too ripe.
+If you can bear it, let it go extra ripe.
 Sometimes the pit will even split and/or start a root inside the avocado!
 These are best to use.

 2. Try growing a heritage avocado (a non-Hass variety)